 Florida is a weird state.
-The sunshine state is more than just palm trees and sunny beaches.
-It’s where billionaire sports team owners are charged in prostitution stings and famous golfers are arrested for driving under the influence of multiple drugs, and that’s just in one city alone.
+The Sunshine State is more than just palm trees and sunny beaches.
+It?s where billionaire sports team owners are charged in prostitution stings and famous golfers are arrested for driving under the influence of multiple drugs, and that?s just in one city.

-It should suffice to say that a story including the terms “Bald Eagle”, “Osprey”, “Fish” and “Baseball Game” in its headline would, naturally, have taken place in Florida.
+It should suffice to say that a story including the words ?bald eagle?, ?osprey?, ?fish? and ?baseball game? should tell you that this, naturally, took place in Florida.

-Jacksonville State University’s baseball team was up to bat in the top of the eighth inning of the matchup on February 23.
-They were down 4-2 in the second game of a three-game series against Jacksonville University.
+Jacksonville State University?s baseball team was up to bat in the top of the eighth inning.
+They were down 4-2 in the second game of a three-game series against Jacksonville University back in 2019.

-With two outs, players stopped in amusement at a fish that had fallen from the sky at John Sessions Stadium.
+With two outs, players stopped in amusement that a fish ? yes, a fish ? fell from the sky into John Sessions Stadium.
 An osprey above the field had apparently committed a costly error when a pursuing, large bald eagle threatened the bird.

-To make things even odder, a Dolphin (relax, I’m talking about a JU Dolphin — outfielder Connor Stephens) went out behind second base to retrieve the fish.
-And because this is the 21st century, there is video of the osprey-eagle fight and possibly the first fish delay in baseball history:
+To make things even weirder, a Dolphin (relax, I?m talking about a JU Dolphin ? outfielder Connor Stephens) went out behind second base to retrieve the fish.
+And because this is the 21st century, there is video of the osprey-eagle fight and possibly the first fish delay in baseball history.

 A few things to analyze here.